 The village may be historic but the people who live here today are as modern as you or me.
 Don’t expect them to be dressed up in folk costumes, for instance – most people you’ll meet in Holloko will be wearing whatever other people in rural Hungary wear.

-But there are certain events of festivals throughout the year in Holloko where the heritage and customs are celebrated.
+But there are certain festivals throughout the year in Holloko where the heritage and customs are celebrated.
 If you can time your visit with one of these periods, you’ll get a lot more out of the experience.

 Holloko Easter Festival